 This section explains some key principles that should guide your approach.

-Our guidance is based on UK government sources and we advise you check it against the advice in your own country.
+Our guidance is based on UK government sources.
+Members in the UK should stay aware of local variations and those outside the UK should check our guidance against the advice in your own country.

 It’s in everyone’s interests that you facilitate good hygiene practices, for example by providing hand washing facilities (soap and water) and alcohol-based hand gel.
 Remind staff, instructors and delegates to cough and sneeze into their elbow or a tissue, dispose of used tissues immediately and to avoid touching their face.
 This is especially important at points in the course where materials are passed from one person to another.

 Consider how frequently you deep clean your facilities, including door handles, desks, chairs, toilets, lift buttons, handrails and equipment.
 We have some specific pointers relating to cleaning tower components, which you’ll find later in this document.